GChristensen/posts/_posts/2022-06-29-understand-functional-programming-in-20-minutes.md

 ## Some Category Theory

-A *category* consists of a set of objects and a set of *[morphisms](https://en.wikipedia.org/wiki/Morphism)* between the objects.
+A thing named *category* consists of a set of objects and a set of *[morphisms](https://en.wikipedia.org/wiki/Morphism)* between the objects.
 Morphism `f` between objects `a` and `b` is written as `f: a -> b`.
 Morphisms compose.

 In the context of functional programming, objects are types and morphisms are functions.
 Morphisms that map to the same type (`f: a -> a`) are called *endomorphisms*.
 Morphisms may map not only between types, but also between categories, for example: